-A 55-year-old women with no vocational training has three children and works as a clerk.
+A 55-year-old woman with no vocational training has three children and works as a clerk.
 She works in a company with a stable economic situation.
-Her performance is over average.
+Her performance is above average.
 Her monthly gross earnings total 1,500 EUR (before tax and other deductions).

-A sample of 20 vignettes was drawn randomly from the vignette universe and presented to the subjects, meaning that each participant rated exactly the same vignettes.3 The evaluation task was to decide whether or not the specific amount of gross earnings was just for the person described in the vignette and if not, what a just amount of gross earnings in local currency (EUR) would be.4 The just earnings provided by the participants were then used to calculate
+A sample of 20 vignettes was drawn randomly from the vignette universe and presented to the subjects, meaning that each participant rated exactly the same vignettes.
+The evaluation task was to decide whether or not the specific amount of gross earnings was just for the person described in the vignette and if not, what a just amount of gross earnings in local currency (EUR) would be.
+The just earnings provided by the participants were then used to calculate the Gini coefficient.
+This inequality measure is the outcome variable for all the following analyses.